Anas-025/BetterDjangoDocs/README.md

 ## Usage

-To manually load and use the "BetterDjangoDocs" extension to enhance the UI of the Django documentation website, follow these steps:
+To manually load and use the "BetterDjangoDocs" chrome extension to enhance the UI of the Django documentation website, follow these steps:

 1. **Clone the Repository:**
    ```bash